fenderdigital/flask-philo/documentation/source/introduction.rst

 - ORM Integration using Postgresql: [http://flask-philo.readthedocs.io/en/latest/db/postgresql-orm.html]
 - AWS Integration [http://flask-philo.readthedocs.io/en/latest/cloud/aws/introduction.html]

-In order to deploy a Flask-Philo application, we can use any tool we have in the market, here follows an example:
+In order to deploy a Flask-Philo application, we can use any deployment tool on the market.
+For example :

 - NGINX and uWSGI for Flask-Philo app deployment: [http://flask-philo.readthedocs.io/en/latest/etc/flask_app_deploy.html]